isomerpages/sp-dndas/index.md

   - infopic:
       title: Our Partners
       id: infopic
-      description: Our partners are advocate in design, innovation, and sustainability, collaborating to advance HCD+ and create impactful change globally.
+      description: Our partners are advocates of design, innovation and sustainability, working together to advance HCD+ and drive global impact.
       button: Learn More
       alt: Image alt text
       url: https://www.dnda25.com.sg/about/partners/